TLP:CLEAR

 # Connects back to 83.168.110.191:1336

-HTTP scanning functionality confirmed — the binary emulates a modern browser session targeting common web admin paths:
+HTTP scanning functionality is confirmed.
+The binary emulates a modern browser session targeting common web admin paths:

 # HTTP attack surface